Thomas Marriott James

 Aigremont in Winchester, designed by Hill & James in the Neoclassical style and completed in 1907.

 The Rockland Trust Company building, designed by James in the Colonial Revival style and completed in 1917.

 Deering High School in Portland, Maine, designed by Poor & Thomas with James in the Jacobethan style completed in 1923.

 The Savings Bank of Newport building, designed by James in the Colonial Revival style and completed in 1930.

 The East Cambridge Savings Bank, designed by James in the Spanish Renaissance style and completed in 1931.

 The United States Post Office in Holyoke, designed by James and George P. B. Alderman in the Art Deco style and completed in 1935.

+Designed by W.M.
+James and completed in 1915.
+Early example of fireproof constuction.

 Thomas Marriott James (May 18, 1875 – July 8, 1942) was an American architect, active in the Boston area, best known for his bank buildings in styles ranging from Neoclassical to Spanish Renaissance to Art Deco.

 Life and career

 Thomas Marriott James was born May 18, 1875, in Cambridge to Joseph K. James, a soap manufacturer, and Elizabeth Troy James.
 He was not formally educated past grammar school, finishing at the Morse School in Somerville in 1890.
 He was trained in architecture in the office of Samuel J. Brown before joining that of Eugene L. Clark as a drafter.
 Both Brown and Clark had low-profile practices specializing in the design of single family homes.
 Brown's contemporary work includes the Adams Claflin House (1890).
 As a teenager employed by Clark, James was responsible for homes in Somerville for Mina J. Wendell (1893), principal of the Morse School, and for his parents (1894).

 In 1897 he and his employer formed the partnership of Clark & James.
 In 1898 he opened his own office.
 In 1905 he formed a new partnership, Hill & James, with Clinton M. Hill.
 Circa 1908 they were joined by a third partner and the firm was briefly known as Hill, James & Whitaker.
 In 1909 Hill moved to New York City to join the firm of John Jardine, and James continued alone.
 For the first fifteen-odd years of his professional career, James had a general practice focusing on the design of homes and schools.
 After performing alterations for several banks, his first entirely new bank building was for the East Boston Savings Bank (1914), and by the time of World War I his practice was almost entirely focused on bank projects.

 In 1920 he incorporated the Thomas M. James Company with offices in Boston, Springfield and Cleveland.
 Within a year a fourth office was opened in New York City.
 The Springfield and Cleveland offices soon closed but the New York City office was maintained until the start of the Great Depression.
 James retired from practice about the beginning of World War II, and the firm was continued by partners William H. Jones and Frank H. Colony Jr. until the latter's death in 1973.